How To Make A Letter In Microsoft Word

 Whether making an application letter or an appointment letter, writing to a specific individual at the firm you're writing to is always best.
 If you don't have the name of the person, do some studies by calling or talking to the company's staff.
 Provide a personal title like Ms., Mrs., Mr., or Dr. Follow the preference of a woman to be addressed as Miss, Mrs., or Ms.

 In your transfer letter, you may use the same name as the inside address as well as the personal title.
 It is best to use only the first name if you know the person and usually address them by their first name.

 5. Write Down the Body Text

+There are certain principles when it comes to writing business letters or other types of letters.
+What we'll be covering now are the ones specifically for the body and text.
 You may single space and left justify each paragraph within the letter body for block and modified block formats.
 Leave each paragraph a blank line.
 Be cautious when writing a proposal letter, and remember that it is essential to be concise.
 Consider a soft and polite opening in the first paragraph, followed by a statement on the main point.
 The next section should start to validate the main point's significance.
 Continue rationalizing with background information and supporting facts in the following few paragraphs.

 6. Provide a Closing or a Call to Action

 In this section, capitalize only the first word.
 Be it a promotion or a resignation letter, you have to leave four lines for a signature between the closing and the name of the sender.
 If a colon follows the greeting, the closing should be followed by a comma.
 Otherwise, after the closing, there is no punctuation.